arjandhinsa/seynse/README.md

-# Seynse - A Social Confidence Coach
+# Seynsei - A Social Confidence Coach

 A full-stack LLM powered social anxiety coaching app built on **graduated exposure therapy** often used in CBT.